McConnell Will Move Ahead With Impeachment Trial Rules Without Democrats' Support

 Pelosi, McConnell And Impeachment

-Senate Democrats have refused to agree to that two-step process saying it makes it less likely that any new witnesses will be called.
+Senate Democrats have refused to agree to that two-step process, saying it makes it less likely that any new witnesses will be called.
 Schumer has called it "a poorly disguised trap."

 Schumer and other Democrats say they need to hear from four witnesses who refused to testify before the House.
-The list includes acting White House Chief of Staff Mick Mulvaney and former National Security Adviser John Bolton.
+The list includes acting White House Chief of Staff Mick Mulvaney and former national security adviser John Bolton.
 Their demands were heightened this week after Bolton announced he would testify under a Senate subpoena.

 "Momentum for uncovering the truth in a Senate trial continues," Schumer said in a statement following Bolton's announcement.
-"If any Senate Republican opposes issuing subpoenas to the four witnesses and documents we have requested they would make absolutely clear they are participating in a cover up."
+"If any Senate Republican opposes issuing subpoenas to the four witnesses and documents, we have requested they would make absolutely clear they are participating in a cover up."

+Schumer suggested that he believes Pelosi will do so soon and maintained that her strategy helped put pressure on Republicans to answer questions about witnesses.
+Pelosi's office declined to comment on her plans.

 Under existing Senate rules, Democrats can still try to call witnesses once a trial has begun but they would need 51 votes to do so.
-That means convincing four Republicans to agree, a high bar in the political trial of a GOP president.
+That means persuading four Republicans to agree, a high bar in the political trial of a GOP president.

-McConnell's decision to forego further negotiations on the rules also signals that he believes that at least 51 of the 53 Senate Republicans will vote to support his plan.
-Sen. Kevin Cramer, R-N.D., told reporters Tuesday that McConnell has been clear about his plans and top Senate GOP leaders have been counting votes for the rules in recent days.
+McConnell's decision to forgo further negotiations on the rules also signals that he believes that at least 51 of the 53 Senate Republicans will vote to support his plan.
+Sen. Kevin Cramer, R-N.D., told reporters Tuesday that McConnell has been clear about his plans and that top Senate GOP leaders have been counting votes for the rules in recent days.

 "He's made no bones about his desire to do it that way and he has made the case to us privately, to the country publicly," Cramer said.
 "His floor speeches have been filled with that and so he's been very transparent about the process."

-Democrats had hoped to convince some moderate Republicans, like Sens.
+Democrats had hoped to persuade some moderate Republicans, like Sens.
 Lisa Murkowski, R-Alaska, Susan Collins, R-Maine, and Mitt Romney, R-Utah, to push for a bipartisan process.
 Collins and Murkowski in particular have said they are uncomfortable with statements McConnell has made about being "in lock-step with the White House" on impeachment.

 But in recent weeks, most Republicans, including moderates like Collins and Murkowski, have said they support McConnell's plan to base the process on the Clinton trial.